jdberry/tag/README.md

 	tag file1 file2...

-In fact, if no file arguments are given, *list* will display the contents of the current directory:
+In fact, if no file arguments are given, *list* will display the contents of the current directory and any tags on those files:

     tag